damela/CS209A_AD_Project/EDA_combined.md

 ![png](EDA_combined_files/EDA_combined_38_0.png)

-The above bar plot does not tell us the migration from one category to the other, but rather the porportions at baseline and final visit.
+The above bar plot does not tell us the transition from one category to the other, but rather the porportions at baseline and final visit.
 To understand how the categories are changing, we can look at a cross table.